 In fact, Hubspot believes that two-thirds of emails are read on either smartphones or tablets, and 48% are opened on a mobile device.
 While SMS already enjoys a 98% open rate on mobile devices.

 The future of email marketing is through mobile, which as a marketer or business owner, is great news.
-By integrating SMS marketing into your email client, such as dotmailer, you can follow up promotional email campaigns with an SMS to ensure your message isn’t missed.
+By integrating SMS marketing into your email client, you can follow up promotional email campaigns with an SMS to ensure your message isn’t missed.
 Or you could send an email containing more important details a day before you send a booking reminder via SMS.
-You won’t have to learn how to use another marketing platform because you’ll be able to send texts directly from your email one.
+You won’t have to learn how to use another marketing or email platform because you’ll be able to send texts directly from your email one.

 So my question to you is: why rely on one when you can have both?